Critical job search Action Plan

 You cannot build a house without a detailed set of plans, and similarly to build a results-oriented job search you need a strategic Action Plan.

 So what are the major components of an Action Plan?
 Using the SMART goals (SPECIFIC, MEASURABLE, ATTAINABLE, RELEVANT, TIME BOUND) a targeted Action Plan can be built, bearing in mind that a mature job search consists of a broad range of activities and is not focused only on a couple of actions.

 Detailed record keeping

-In most cases a job search is a long term exercise that is easily derailed by outside pressures, so a well-crafted Action Plan will keep you focused on the task that is really a “full time job” …a job search it is not a holiday.
+In most cases a job search is a long term exercise that is easily derailed by outside pressures, so a well-crafted Action Plan will keep you focused on the task that is really a “full-time job” …a job search is not a holiday.

 Measuring the success of each job search activity needs to be viewed over the longer term as it often takes time to start getting results.